PENNSYLVANIA & NEW JERSEY MOTORCYCLE ACCIDENT LAWYERS

 Without the protection of a steel cage or the proper riding gear, motorcyclists’ injuries are far more serious than those from a car accident.
 The common injuries are:

-- Head – concussions, lacerations and traumatic brain injuries.
-Also includes the neck, where an injury could paralyze the rider.
+- Head – concussions, lacerations, and traumatic brain injuries.
+It also includes the neck, where an injury could paralyze the rider.

 - Biker’s Arm – when the bike falls on the rider from impact.
 Nerves in the upper arm are damaged and can lead to paralysis.

 - Leg Injury – broken bones and shattered knee caps.
-Also includes the feet and ankle, where amputations are possible upon impact or damage to the limb.
+It also includes the feet and ankle, where amputations are possible upon impact or damage to the limb.

 Wearing a Helmet Does Affect your Claim

 In some states, wearing a helmet is required.
 In New Jersey, riders must wear a helmet.
 According to the New Jersey Motorcycle Helmet Law, the helmet must have a “neck or chin strap and be reflectorized on both sides.”
-However, in Pennsylvania, riders do not need to wear a helmet if he or she is over 21, has a motorcycle license for at least two years or has completed a state-approved motorcycle safety course.
+However, in Pennsylvania, riders do not need to wear a helmet if they are over 21, has a motorcycle license for at least two years or has completed a state-approved motorcycle safety course.